-During the year, there were no transfers between Level 1 and Level 2 fair value measurements, and no transfer into and out of Level 3 fair value measurements.
+During the year there were no transfers between Level 1 and Level 2 fair value measurements, and no transfer into and out of Level 3 fair value measurements.
+There is no transaction / balance under level 3.

-23 Financial risk Management:
+18 Financial risk Management:

 The Company is exposed to credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
-The Company's senior management has establised a risk management policy to identify an analyse the risks, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+The Company's senior management has established a risk management policy to identify and analyse the risks, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policy is reviewed periodically to reflect changes in market conditions and the Company's activities.
 The Company's senior management reviews and agrees policies for managing each of these risks, which are summarised below.